svlad-90/DLT-Message-Analyzer/md/search/search.md

 ## Regex errors handling

-In case if user makes a mistake in the provided regex, the plugin will give a status bar notification with description of the error, which is provided by the used regex engine:
+In case if user makes a mistake in the provided regex, the plugin will give a status bar notification with description of the error, which was provided by the used regex engine:

 ![Screenshot of the attempt to apply regex which contains the error](./regex_with_error.png)

+Notification message contains the col number, at which an error has occured.
+In addition to that, the regex line edit will jump to the error location and will select the col number character, which contains error.

-The same kind of error handling is also supported in the other menus, where user can enter the patterns-related regexes, e.g. during the edit operation:
+The same kind of error handling is also supported in the other menus, where user can enter the regexes, e.g. during the edit operation of the previously saved pattern:

 ![Screenshot of the attempt to save the regex which contains the error](./regex_with_error_in_edit_mode.png)